Stylitics/mobile-sdk-docs-releases/ios/v1.2.15/DATA_SDK_README.md

 ### Fetch Outfits using item number and locale

-Note : If the Integrator App has provided a locale value in the global config, the locale value provided during an API call will be overridden.
+Note : If the Integrator App has provided a locale value in the API call, it will have higher precedence than the Global config (if configured).

 ```swift
 let filterInfo = ["username": "xyz", "tags": "abc", "locale": "en-gb"]